Daniel Coleman, Ph.D.

 Areas of Interest

-Canadian Literature; Caribbean Canadian writing; critical race studies; settler colonial studies; diaspora and immigration; Indigenous literary and cultural studies; the literary and cultural production of categories of privilege; the cultural and spiritual politics of reading.
+Canadian Literature; place-based ecological writing; settler colonial studies; Indigenous literary and cultural studies; the literary and cultural production of categories of privilege; the cultural and spiritual politics of reading.

 Yardwork: A Biography of an Urban Place.
 Wolsak and Wynn, 2017.